 The understanding you receive from this panel includes answers to the following questions:

-- I just received an ASD (or SPD, developmental delay or other neurodevelopmental) diagnosis.
+- I just received an ASD (or SPD, developmental delay, or other neurodevelopmental) diagnosis.
 What should I do?
-What can I do on my own, before the doctor visit, to help?
+What can I do on my own, before the doctor's visit, to help?

-- I’ve been doing biomedical treatments, detox, therapies and been to several doctors for years.
+- I’ve been doing biomedical treatments, detox, and therapies and have been to several doctors for years.
 I’ve seen some incremental gains, but no real huge leaps.
-Now what do I do?
+Now, what do I do?

 - Is there some treatment – intervention, test, supplement – that you use in your practice that consistently helps the most kids – a game changer (and what do you do with someone when that doesn’t work)?

-- Can you give some insights or what to do about when a child is stuck in a rigid behavior, has echolalia, not using expressive language, running away.
+- Can you give some insights or what to do when a child is stuck in a rigid behavior, has echolalia, not using expressive language, running away?

 - What’s your number one go-to for constipation?
 Tantrums? picky eating?